What to do, see and eat in Cartagena, Colombia

-I prefer to look on Booking.com when I visit Cartagena because they have the most options.
-Lots of hotels in Centro are mom-and-pop type places which is why they end up on Booking.com but not necessarily other booking sites.
+I prefer to look on Booking when I visit Cartagena because they seem to have the most variety.
+Lots of hotels in Centro are mom-and-pop, which is why they end up there but not necessarily other booking sites.

 The last hotel we stayed in was my favorite: Casa India Catalina.

 One thing to keep in mind when booking a hotel: Cartagena is right on the equator.
 It gets really humid and hot.
 Get a hotel with a pool.
 That afternoon dip before you get ready for dinner really just cannot be overstated.

 If you want to go for the luxury option, choose the Sofitel, which is a gorgeous converted convent.
 I recommend going there for a cocktail even if you don't stay there.

 On our first trip to Cartagena, we thought the food kind of sucked.
 We were on the tourist loop in terms of touristy restaurants, including overcooked beef, paella that just... isn't paella... blah, bland food.

 We saw street food vendors but didn't know who to go to.
 We're generally adventurous, but street food can be hit or miss.
 Our first 1-2 times hitting up a street food vendor were more miss than hit.
 So we didn't venture out after that, and just thought, 'whatever, food's not why we came here anyway.'